 This study assesses the gap between consumer expectations of retailers’ on-site search and the reality of their capabilities.
-It uses an exploratory survey of 1,500 British customers to gauge demand, followed by the SHIFT On-Site Search Score, a bespoke test that ranks the ability of 40 British retailers to serve visitors across a variety of metrics.
+It uses an exploratory survey of 1,500 British customers to gauge demand, followed by the SHIFT Product Discovery Score, a bespoke test that ranks the ability of 40 British retailers to serve visitors across a variety of metrics.

 By the numbers